Bioruebe/UniExtract2/README.md

 Universal Extractor uses [TrIDLib by Marco Pontello](http://mark0.net/code-tridlib-e.html) and many other great tools and libraries to support as many file formats as possible.

 Please note that Universal Extractor includes third-party software, which uses different licenses than the main program.
 Specifically, **some extractors do not allow commercial use**.
 If you intend to use the software for commercial purposes, please check the individual license files in the `/docs` subdirectory and the [helper binary info file](https://github.com/Bioruebe/UniExtract2/blob/master/helper_binaries_info.txt) first.
-Feel free to delete files from the `/bin` subdirectory whose license does not fit your use case.
+Feel free to delete files, whose license does not fit your use case, from the `/bin` subdirectory.